 In early 2012, the American College of Gastroenterology raised an alarm in their press release regarding the presence of gluten-related ingredients in cosmetics.

-A particular case was discussed for body lotion and lip care products with the greater probability of ingestion and thus causing gluten problems.
+A particular case was discussed for body lotion and lip care products with a greater probability of ingestion and thus causing gluten problems.

 This press release caused panic to some extent and as a result, consumers, as well as cosmetic formulators, began a new whole discussion regarding gluten and gluten-free cosmetics.
 Some manufacturers began labeling their products with a “Gluten-Free” label.

-Based off our study and knowledge, there is no such scientific study discussing the gluten content in cosmetics and quantifying their potentially harmful impact on gluten patients.
+Based on our study and knowledge, there is no such scientific study discussing the gluten content in cosmetics and quantifying their potentially harmful impact on gluten patients.

-Moreover, there is no available scientific investigation on whether shampoo, conditioner, or other hair care products when applied on hair or scalp can pose a threat of Celiac disease.
+Moreover, there is no available scientific investigation on whether shampoo, conditioner, or other hair care products when applied on hair or scalp can pose a threat to Celiac disease.

 “In 2012, for the first time, a group of scientists examined the gluten content of skincare cosmetics.1